-I. Tubing
+II.
+Tubing

 Measure a length of white tubing (Inlet Tubing) to be installed between the FWA and the 'Inlet' port on the filter system.
-The Pressure Limiting Valve will be installed on this line.
 Cut using a sharp Box Cutter knife or tube cutters.
 When connecting to the system refer to the 'Quick Connect Fitting' Instructions.
 To connect to the FWA, unscrew the lock nut until it hits a stop end.
 Push the tubing in firmly until you feel it 'seat'.
 Finally, tighten the locking nut to secure the tubing - this will prevent the tubing from releasing.

-Measure a length of tubing to go between the Storage Tank & the Tank Tee fitting located on the final stage filter.

-Measure a length of tubing to go between the Drain clamp & the Flow Restrictor (Labelled Drain Line).
-Measure a length of tubing to go between the Faucet & the Final Stage filter (Inline Fluid Reactor)
+Measure a length of blue tubing to go between the Storage Tank & the 'Tank' port.
+Measure a length of black tubing to go between the Drain clamp & the 'Drain' Port.
+Measure a length of white tubing to go between the Faucet & the 'Faucet' port.